supranational/blst/README.md

 - Go
 - Rust

-Bindings for other languages provided using [swig](http://swig.org)
+Unless deemed appropriate to implement specific one, bindings for other languages will be provided using [swig](http://swig.org)
-- tested Python
+- so far tested Python

 Formal verification will be rolling in to various components of the library over the coming months utilizing [cryptol](https://www.cryptol.net) and [coq](https://coq.inria.fr/)
 - Field, curve and bulk signature operations